SB121211/PhishLink3r/README.md

 ## Features
 - URL check for strange or suspicious behaviour
 - URL check for possible encoding
 - Page check for suspicious keywords containing
 - Output IP and geolocation of the target's server
+- Checking whois details and registrar info
 - Display possible threats and warnings
-- Display results and calculate trustability precentage based on number of found warnings
+- Display results and calculate trustability precentage based on number of warnings

 ## Installation
 1. Install python3